Classic Italian Spaghetti Carbonara. Our best ever traditional carbonara with cheese and bacon. A cheesy pasta dish, easy to make & a family favorite.

 How do I make sure I don't scramble the eggs?

 I was worried about scrambling the eggs at the end, as I remember the lady had emphasized taking the pan off the heat whilst I incorporated the eggs, so they didn't cook so fast, and scramble.
 The eggs needed to have time to get a good coating on the spaghetti, as well as the cheese before returning to the heat to completely cook.

 Since that trip to Florence, this is how I always make spaghetti carbonara.

 Unlike some recipes you see using cream, this is frowned upon by Italians.
 So stick with the eggs and the cheese if you want a traditional, classic carbonara.

-I've varied the use of cured pork, simply because I always have bacon lardons in my freezer, and I don't always get to a delicatessan to buy pancetta. if you can get that, use it because it really is wonderful in flavor!
+I've varied the use of cured pork, simply because I always have bacon lardons in my freezer, and I don't always get to a delicatessen to buy pancetta.
+If you can get that, use it because it really is wonderful in flavor!

 We've used leftover pasta for this recipe.
 If you don't have any, cook some to al dente in the morning, drain and refrigerate until you're ready to cook the carbonara.

 Using cold, leftover spaghetti really does make a difference and you will find the eggs and cheese will cling to the spaghetti much better and give it a good coating.